 (Spike on 11/4 was for the Chicago Cubs World Series parade and rally)

-Metra now enjoys a fully managed platform in AWS that covers all aspects of the environment, including automated code deployments throughout the development cycle.
+Metra now enjoys a fully Managed AWS Cloud that covers all aspects of the environment, including automated code deployments throughout the development cycle.

 The business benefits